Homecare

 Homecare is a service that allows patients to manage their care at home with the assistance of health care workers (such as nurses, physiotherapists, dietitians, personal support workers etc).
 It may be appropriate for you and your team to discuss whether you are eligible for homecare when planning for your discharge from hospital.

-Homecare can provide a variety of services where appropriate, including: assistance with G-tubes, helping with insulin injections, helping with IV injections such as home IV antibiotics, wound care, and flushing/caring for central lines.
-They also provide home personal support for chores in some areas, home physiotherapy, occupational therapy including home safety assessments, dietitian consultations, social work services, and speech language therapy services.
-They will deliver equipment to your home if needed and they can draw bloodwork if this is required.
+Homecare can provide a variety of services where appropriate, including: assistance with G-tubes, insulin injections, IV injections such as home IV antibiotics, wound care, and flushing/caring for central lines.
+They also provide home personal support for assistance with personal care, home physiotherapy, occupational therapy including home safety assessments, dietitian consultations, social work services, and speech language therapy services.
+They will also deliver some equipment to your home if needed.
 Homecare is also used for home palliation.
-Other services can also be arranged.

-For more information, call the Ministry of Health and Long-term Care at:
+For more information, call the Home and Community Care Support Services (HCCSS) at:

 Managing Home Intravenous Antibiotics

 Managing medications at home has advantages and disadvantages.
 In some cases, when you and your medical team feel that your condition is stable enough to continue your intravenous (IV) therapy at home, this option may be offered.
-However, this is not offered to all patients; it depends on your medical condition, your support at home, your comfort in managing home intravenous medications, availability of home care etc. As well, in order to qualify for home IV coverage you must have valid OHIP or private insurance or pre-approved coverage from your province of origin (this applies to out of province patients).
+However, this is not offered to all patients; it depends on your medical condition, your support at home, your comfort in managing home intravenous medications, availability of home care etc. More recently, homecare is also employing a “clinic first approach” and may require you to attend IV clinic appointments close to your house to help you initiate IV antibiotic therapy at home.
+As well, in order to qualify for home IV coverage you must have valid OHIP or private insurance or pre-approved coverage from your province of origin (this applies to out of province patients).
 If home IV is being arranged, your medical team will discuss:

 • Antibiotic combinations compatible for the home